ihza6661/Toko-Komputer/docs/pitch/COMPLETE_PACKAGE_SUMMARY.md

 - [ ] Business card or contact info
 - [ ] Service agreement (blank, for discussion)
 - [ ] USB drive with PDF copies (backup)
-- [ ] Research R-Tech Instagram once more (fresh context)
+- [ ] Research Toko Instagram once more (fresh context)
-- [ ] Scout R-Tech toko location (if visiting in person - know how to get there)
+- [ ] Scout Toko toko location (if visiting in person - know how to get there)

 **Time Required:** 2-3 hours